charlieouyang/Jukely-Checker/README.md

 Marquee
 ```

-## Step 5
+## Step 6
-Using terminal or commandline, navigate to the directory and run.. 'node app.js'
+Using terminal or commandline, navigate to the directory and run.. 'node app.js'.
+At first, it should print out all of the events that are available in the Jukely website.
+You can double check your selections based upon the output.
+If nothing is matched, you gotta check the event details you entered.
+Also, if the event isn't bookable yet on your app or the website, this program will fail.
 ```
 MM-Mac-3184:jukely-checker couyang$ node app.js
 Logging into Facebook.